jacobmix/moonlight-chrome/documentation.md

 But [here](https://support.microsoft.com/en-us/help/827218/how-to-determine-whether-a-computer-is-running-a-32-bit-version-or-64)’s how you can check if your  PC is 32-bit or 64-bit.

 Know your Public IP adress.
 Just Google `My IP` should should show it tho.
 Know your Local IP.
 You can see it by opening a CMD window.
-Enter `ipconfig /all` Then find your network, and it's the IPv4 address.
+Enter `ipconfig /all` Find your network, and it's the IPv4 address.

 # Installing